jeff-160/CTF-writeups/Gryphons CTF 2025/Gryphons Site/README.md

 <img src="images/div.png" width=400>

-I also found out that it is possible to leak errors when tampering with the `id` paramter in `/members`.
+I also found out that it is possible to leak errors when tampering with the `id` parameter in `/members`.
 Below was the message I got when I set it to `0`.

 <img src="images/leak.png" width=600>